Memo 55: Evaluating DNP and Graduate Certificate Student Previous Courses for Core Course Equivalency

 - Advanced Pharmacology (PHARM 514) – to be granted equivalency the student must:

-- Have successfully completed a similar standalone course of at least 3 quarter credits or equivalent at an accredited program within the past 3 years prior to matriculation; and
+- Have successfully completed a similar standalone course of at least 3 quarter credits or equivalent at an accredited university/college; and

 - Pass a written challenge exam at UW SoN with a score of at least 75%.
 Students will be notified if choose to challenge and are granted equivalency that licensure with Prescriptive Authority in the state of Washington requires 30 pharmacology hours within 2 years of application.